More

 Set expectations and guidelines

 When crafting a remote work policy, one thing you must pay attention to is setting crystal-clear goals and expectations.
-This means clearly defining your organization’s remote work model—whether it’s fully remote, hybrid, or flexible.
-For instance, a fully remote policy may give employees the freedom to work-from-home or any location outside the office, while a hybrid approach combines remote and in-office work for a balanced setup.
+This means clearly defining your organization’s remote work model—whether it’s hybrid, remote, or in-office.
+For instance, a fully remote policy may give employees the freedom to work from home or any location outside the office, while a hybrid approach combines remote and in-office work for a balanced setup.

 Ensure remote workplace security